Updated June 27, 2022

 Parent or guardian consent

-- 5-14 year-olds must be accompanied throughout the vaccine process by either a parent, a guardian or someone designated by the parent/guardian.
+- Children 14 year-old and younger must be accompanied throughout the vaccine process by either a parent, a guardian or someone designated by the parent/guardian.

 - If someone other than a parent or guardian accompanies the 5-14 year old, they will need to provide proof of parental/guardian consent.
 Download consent forms.